-The LACCD contracts with the Los Angeles County Sheriff's Department to provide security services at the Los Angeles Harbor College.
+Los Angeles Harbor College, through the Los Angeles Community College District, contracts with the Los Angeles County Sheriff's Department to provide security services at Los Angeles Harbor College.
 The Sheriff's Department has authority to apprehend and arrest individuals involved in illegal activity on campus and areas immediately adjacent to the campus.
 The Sheriff's Deputies are peace officers as defined in Penal Code section 830.1.
 The Sheriff's Security Officers are public officers as defined in Penal Code section 831.4, and have received training pursuant to Penal Code section 832.